What is Cash Flow from Operations?

 • Assets have an inverse relationship with cash flow while liability and equity items have a direct cash flow relationship

-Two methods are available for calculating operating cash flows: direct and indirect – both yield the same result.
+There are two methods available for calculating operating cash flows: direct and indirect – both should yield the same result if calculated correctly!

-Most businesses use the indirect method, which begins with net income and converts it to OCF by making adjustments to items that do not affect cash when calculating net income.
+Most businesses use the indirect method, which begins with Net Income and converts it to Operating cash flow (OCF) by making adjustments to items that do not affect cash when calculating net income.

 The generic formula is: